brooms/PiApproximator/README.md

 - Fabrice-Bellard
 - Bailey-Borwein-Plouffe

 Pi will be printed to stdout to 20 decimal places.
-The program default approximation method is Gregory-Leibniz as per the requirements.
+The default approximation method is Gregory-Leibniz as per the requirements.

 The program uses the Dagger dependency injection framework to initialise and create a factory containing each estimation technique.
 Akka and the actor model with simple round robin routing is used to perform the calculation in parallel.
 The model consists of a Controller which will create a number of Workers based on configuration parameters and a ResultListener to print out the result and cleanly shutdown the actor system.
 Currently each worker only process a single step (calculation) of the estimation and returns the result, there are better ways of handling this as discussed in the section Possible Improvements.